-To overcome the PSTN line problem you first need to purchase a 3G or 4G dialler, the most commonly used unit is the Ness 106-249 3G single line dialler, this unit ranges in cost from around $160 to $200, so shop around.
-At around 18*12*4 cm, it's small enough to fit inside most Lift Control units, it also includes a backup battery capable of powering the unit for two or so hours which meets the requirements under Queensland law where most states are similar, which although not appearing to be very long, should be ample time - lets face it, if you're stuck in a Lift, you might wait a few minutes for power to come back (since a tripped network often tries to re-energize 2 minutes later), but you're not really going to sit around for an hour before calling for help This unit also has an operating temperature range of 0-50°c, and is suitable for humid environments, making it the perfect fit for all Australian climates.
-Larger capacity multiple line units are also available from other manufacturers such as Aristel.
+To overcome the PSTN line problem you first need to purchase a 3G or 4G dialler, the most commonly used unit in single lift scenarios is the Ness 106-249 3G single line dialler, this unit ranges in cost from around $160 to $200, so shop around.
+At around 18*12*4 cm, it's small enough to fit inside most Lift Control units, it also includes a backup battery capable of powering the unit for two or so hours which meets the requirements under Queensland law where most states are similar.

 ** I strongly advise against purchasing cheap diallers or knock-offs from sellers on eBay, always buy from a reputable company with equipment that may save your life

-Next, purchase a SIM Card compatible with a 3G network, there are established companies that specialise in M2M (Machine to Machine) SIMs that are very well suited for Lifts and Alarms, one such example is M2Mone who at time of writing have very cheap PAYG plans at $1.50 per month, plus per second timed calls, works out to be around 69c a minute - perfect for Lifts and Alarm Systems that mostly sit idle.
+Next, purchase a SIM Card compatible with your device for your network, there are established companies that specialise in M2M (Machine to Machine) SIMs that are very well suited for Lifts and Alarms, one such example is M2Mone who at time of writing have very cheap PAYG plans at $1.50 per month, plus per second timed calls, works out to be around 69c a minute - perfect for Lifts and Alarm Systems that mostly sit idle.
 As touched on earlier, for a B2B Fire/Security Alarms, talk to your B2B company first in case they have a better deal.

 ** Do not use a normal pre-paid phone service, if credit expires or exceeds purchased value - the Lift Emergency, Security, and Fire Alarm call service will not work

-Setting up the Ness device is as easy as inserting the SIM into the dialler, plugging in its external antenna, then unplugging the phone lead coming from your Lift Control unit from the phone wall outlet, and plugging it into the phone socket at the rear of the 3G dialler, power it up, and you're good to go.
+Setting up most diallers is as easy as inserting the SIM, plugging in its external antenna, then unplugging the phone lead coming from your Lift Control unit from the phone wall outlet, and plugging it into the phone socket at the rear of the dialler, power it up, and you're good to go.